Hritika-Ratnam/Tech_Thread/README.md

 ## Usage

-Once both the backend and frontend servers are running, open your browser and navigate to `http://localhost:5173/` to access Blog App.
+Once both the backend and frontend servers are running, open your browser and navigate to `http://localhost:5173/` to access Tech Thread.

 ## Project Structure